CJYD/WGU-Skateboard-Shop/README.md

         public String showAboutPage() {
         return "about";

-Create file: about.html in the templates folder.
+Created file: about.html in the templates folder.
 Lines 1 - 47 create the about.html page.
 Added a button underneath the shop title in the about.html file to link back to the mainscreen.html file.

         <body>
         <div class="container">